neerapatadia/BMEG591E_Assignment1/BMEG_591E_Assignment1.md

 htop

 """
-according to the htop command, no one else is running anything basically, so I should be good to run the code I guess.qqhtop
+according to the htop command, I was the only user listed as running processes.
+There are 7 tasks list, 5 of which are considered to be running.
+66.2G/126G of memory are being used.
+0% of the cpu is being used and 0%MEM is being used (based on the below table).
 """
 ```